vogtrj/garmin-gear-bot/README.md

 - A required environment variable is missing.
 Check that `.env` exists and contains `GARMIN_EMAIL`, `GARMIN_PASSWORD`, and `GARMIN_PROFILE_ID`.

+**Service is connected but never checks for activities**

+- The Python service is passive — it only runs a check when it receives a trigger message on `garmin/trigger/check`.
+Verify the Node-RED Inject node is running on its schedule and that the MQTT Out node is connected to the right broker and topic.

 ---

 ## Architecture Notes